2025 Hawke's Bay Regional Council election: Incumbents not seeking re-election

 As of February, deputy chair Will Foley (Tamatea/Central Hawke's Bay), Xan Harding (Heretaunga/Hastings), and Di Roadley (Wairoa) had not decided if they would run again.

 Hawke's Bay Today reported on 31 May that Foley would run for mayor of Central Hawke's Bay against incumbent Alex Walker, Foley saying his time on the regional council was up.

 Councillors

 Ahuriri/Napier general constituency

-The Ahuriri/Napier general constituency will return three councillors to the regional council.
+The Ahuriri/Napier general constituency returned three councillors to the regional council.